nitros9project/toolshed/doc/ToolShed.md

     list {[<opts>]} {<file> [<...>]} {[<opts>]}

-This command is intended for Disk BASIC disk image files.
+This command is intended for BASIC image files.

 #### Options
 <table>